 Sapporo miso ramen: the name alone makes ramen aficionados weak at the knees.
 The mix of slightly springy noodles, miso-flavored broth and roast pork slices – possibly topped with corn or a knob of Hokkaido butter – is perfect on a cold winter’s day.
 Try it at Ramen Yokocho, a narrow alley in the Susukino area with 17 tiny ramen joints to choose from.

-A Hokkaido culinary classic, jingisukan takes its name from Genghis Khan.
+Among the things to do in Sapporo, jingisukan barbecue is a classic Hokkaido culinary experience, which takes its name from Genghis Khan.
 The grilled-at-your-table mix of lamb and vegetables is great comfort food on a cold night.
-For an authentic Sapporo experience, take a seat at the oval counter of Daruma, where they’ve been serving the mutton barbecue with lively chatter for over 60 years.
+For an authentic Sapporo experience, take a seat at the oval counter of Daruma, which has been serving the mutton barbecue with lively chatter for over 60 years.

 THE DESIGN RYOKAN: Zaborin

 Hokkaido has some very contemporary takes on the traditional ryokan.
-In Niseko, the 15-suite Zaborin is one of the latest (and most luxurious) on the scene, mixing peaceful wooded surroundings and in-room (and on-balcony) hot spring baths with fine, kaiseki-style dining.
+In Niseko, the 15-suite Zaborin is one of the most luxurious on the scene, mixing peaceful wooded surroundings and in-room (and on-balcony) hot spring baths with fine, kaiseki-style dining.

 THE DRINK: Whisky